What Regular Expressions Are and How You Can Benefit from Using Them

 How You Can Use Regular Expressions

 Many applications these days support regular expressions.
-With PowerGREP, you can search through files and folders on your computer or network, maintain files with search and replace operations, and collect information from files, all using regular expressions.
+With PowerGREP, you can search through files and folders on your computer or network, edit and redact files with search and replace operations, and collect information from files, all using regular expressions.
 PowerGREP's regular expression engine is fully compatible with popular regex flavors such as those used by Perl, Java and the .NET framework.

 When you learn how to use regular expressions, you will gain a valuable new skill that will come in handy in many situations.
 Many popular applications, such as the EditPad Pro text editor or the AceText information manager, allow you to use regular expressions in their search and replace features.

 If you are a programmer, you can save a lot of programming effort with regular expressions.
 How often did you write some code to parse a string?
 With a regular expression, you can do in a couple of lines of code what would otherwise require dozens of lines, and save coding and debugging time.
 You can easily test the regular expressions in an editor like EditPad Pro or a specialized regular expression tool like RegexBuddy, before putting it into your code.